 College of Education

 The College of Education promotes quality in teaching and learning within a framework of educational opportunities.
-The college adheres to high standards of academic excellence in the preparation of caring, moral educators who are well prepared to serve in culturally diverse schools.
-Degree candidates are encouraged in their professional endeavors by a faculty dedicated to modeling lifelong learning and fostering critical and creative thinking in professional interactions with each other, with the students, and with the educational community.
-The College of Education offers graduate degrees in several pathways.
-The College of Education offers undergraduate and post-baccalaureate teacher certification programs at multiple levels (EC-6, 4-8, 7-12) as well as certifications in all-level (EC-12) art, music, physical education, technology applications, and Spanish.
-The College of Education also offers several graduate degree programs.
+The college adheres to high standards of academic excellence in the preparation of caring, moral educators who are well-prepared to serve in culturally diverse schools.
+Degree candidates for the educator preparation program are encouraged in their professional endeavors by a faculty dedicated to modeling lifelong learning and fostering critical and creative thinking in professional interactions with each other, with the students, and with the educational community.
+The College of Education offers:

 Educator Preparation Program Guidelines and Policies: For all undergraduate and graduate degrees from the College of Education involving educator certification, the following Program Guidelines and Policies apply.